online-photo-submission/cloudcard-photo-downloader/scripts/README.md

 Once these variables are configured, the cloudcard photo downloader needs to be set up to run this script once photos have been sucessfully downloaded.
 The recommended configuration is: `ShellCommandService.postDownloadCommand=./sftp-script.sh`

+#### Encrypting application properties ([Video])(https://video.drift.com/v/abfYgZ7R05O/)
+-This method allows for encrypting the run.sh file and any application properties that it contains, utilizing AES-256 encryption
+  -In order to use this, you'll also need to download the `encode-run-sh.sh` script as well as the `decrypt-and-execute-run-sh.sh` script
+  - note: this method only works on linux servers at this point
+  1. Add any properties you want to encrypt to the run.sh as command line variables using Java -D syntax
+  2. Run `encode-run-sh.sh` and enter a password
+  3. Delete your `run.sh` file (or back it up in a secure location)
+  4. Run `decrypt-and-execute-run-sh.sh` (will request your password)